cloudfoundry/cf-deployment/README.md

 ### BOSH `cloud-config`
 `cf-deployment` assumes that
-you've uploaded a compatible [cloud-config](http://bosh.io/docs/cloud-config.html) to the BOSH director prior to running your deployment.
+you've uploaded a compatible [cloud-config](http://bosh.io/docs/cloud-config.html) to the BOSH director prior to deploying your foundation.

 The cloud-config produced by `bbl` covers GCP, AWS, and Azure, and is compatible by default.